m4r35n357/VisualOptimizers/README.md

 # Simple Visual Gradient-free optimizers

-Here are some basic "black-box" optimizers, for experimentation and learning through visualization.
+Here are some basic global optimizers, for experimentation and learning through visualization.
 If you are unsure what the ["Curse of Dimensionality"](https://en.wikipedia.org/wiki/Curse_of_dimensionality) means, or ["No Free Lunch"](https://en.wikipedia.org/wiki/No_free_lunch_theorem), this project might help.

 There are currently _four_ candidate algorithms included (two good, two not so good!), each with an interactive OpenGL visualizer:

-* Nelder-Mead - features a "multi-run" bulk mode for global optimization
+* Nelder-Mead - features a "multi-run" bulk mode for global optimization, using an adaptive algorithm, and sensible initialization
-* Optimization by Cut (including the published algorithm, my simplified version, and a random optimizer!)
+* Optimization by Cut (including the published algorithm, my simplified & improved version, and a completely random optimizer!)

-Suitable for global optimization in up to 16 dimensions with the cut algorithms, and scenarios up to 64 dimensions for "bulk-mode" Nelder-Mead.
+The methods are suitable for global optimization in up to 16 dimensions with the cut algorithms, and scenarios up to 64 dimensions for "bulk-mode" Nelder-Mead.

-Now includes "real-world" RF filter synthesis examples, with component values as the parameter space (variables).
+Now includes "real-world" RF filter synthesis examples, with electrical component values as the parameter space (variables).

 Firstly there is a multi-order Butterworth model, which is optimized against the ideal maximally-flat frequency response (an explicit, closed-form solution).
 Against this solution, the error can theoretically be optimized down to zero (subject to numerical errors at higher filter order).

-Secondly, there are two "elliptic" (strictly, low-pass notch) designs, to be optimized against a real world spec.
+Secondly, there are two "elliptic" (strictly, low-pass notch) designs, to be optimized against a regular filter specification.
 In this case, there is _no explicit solution_, and if the spec is exceeded (the minimum hits zero), there is a _continuum_ of solutions.

 ## Pure c99 (plus optional 3D OpenGL visualization)

-The code is concise and efficient, and produces tiny executables.
+The code is concise (<1600 LOC) and efficient, and produces tiny executables.
 The programs can be built with either Clang or GCC.
 All console programs are written to and depend _only_ on the c99 standard and library (strictly speaking, the WG14/N1256 _draft_ standard!).
 External dependencies (OpenGL, FreeGLUT & GLEW) are only needed for the OpenGL plotters (*-gl).